ElijahSkinner/SkillForge/wiki.md

     * Set auth to https instead of ssh then login to GitHub in Webstorm
 * **Dependencies / NPM Warnings:**

-    * Resolve conflicting versions for AsyncStorage, Firebase (if still installed).
+    * Resolve conflicting versions for AsyncStorage, Firebase.

 ---